SherG/tester1/site/content/post/short-workouts.md

 ### Recommended Reading

+<a href="https://www.aau.edu/research-scholarship/featured-research-topics/weightlifting-good-your-heart-and-it-doesnt-take-much" target="blank">Weight Lifting is Good For Your Heart, and It Doesn't Take Much</a> - Iowa State University

 <a href="https://www.hituni.com/interviews/doug-mc-guff/#.XTSxrJNKi9Y" target="blank">Doug McGuff MD, explains High Intensity Training</a>

 <a href="https://www.youtube.com/watch?v=DYnx49pTqhc" target="blank">Dr. Doug McGuff on the Best Routines and Frequency of Training For Those Over-40</a> - video